KTRDeveloper/charity-dao/docs/index.md

 The Charity DAO consists of three smart contracts:
 ![Charity DAO architecture](./images/architecture.png)
 - CharityGovernor is responsible for setting the governance rules of the DAO.
 It is through it that proposals are submitted and DAO members cast their votes where vote power depends on the quantity of tokens held by a given user.
 It is also responsible for managing the proposal lifecycle.
 Once a proposal has been validated, it can then send it to CharityTimelock for execution.
 - CharityToken is the DAO's governance token.
 All members must possess it to participate in voting on proposals.
-It will tracks token balance as well as vote power delegation.
+It will track token balance as well as vote power delegation.
 - CharityTimelock is responsible for executing validated proposals.
-It introduces a delay before execution, so that execution can be cancelled in the event that it causes problems for the DAO.
+It introduces a delay before execution, so that execution can be cancelled in the event that it may cause problems for the DAO.
 CharityTimelock also plays the role of the CharityTreasury responsible for managing the DAO's funds and tokens.
 It enables transparent management of donations.
 In CharityTreasury, donations are rewarded with tokens, enabling donors to participate in the management of donated funds.
 In our implementation CharityTreasury is implemented as a separate abstract contract which is then inherited by CharityTimelock.

 ## Development of Charity DAO
 ### Development environment
 To develop our DAO, we'll need [VSCode](https://code.visualstudio.com/download), [Node.js](https://nodejs.org/en/learn/getting-started/how-to-install-nodejs), [yarn](https://yarnpkg.com/en/docs/install), and [Hardhat](https://hardhat.org/hardhat-runner/docs/getting-started#installation).
 You can also install [Hardhat for Visual Studio Code](https://hardhat.org/hardhat-vscode), the extension that adds support for solidity to VSCode.
 The associated websites show how to install them.

-When the environment is ready, the follwong command can be used to initialize a new project and create a package.json file.
+When the environment is ready, the following command can be used to initialize a new project and create a package.json file.
 ```shell
 yarn init -y
 ```